Hynst/WTS_cSVs_analysis/README.md

 More detail about both methods will come soon. (manuscript in preparation)

 ## Analysis 1
-Analysis for datasets, for example cSVs as chromothripsis or chromoanasynthesis, where in principle no adequate control group exist.
+Differential expression analysis for datasets, for example cSVs as chromothripsis or chromoanasynthesis, where in principle no adequate control group exist.

 ### Run analysis 1
   1) Download run_DE.R RScript from repository